-Preheat the oven to 400 degrees F and line a sheet pan with parchment paper.
+Preheat the oven to 400 degrees F. Line a second baking sheet with parchment paper.